-An extensive method to verify that CUDA is working is to run the verify_cuda<version>.sh script, located in the CUDA SDK directory.
-The value of <version> can be 12.8, for example.
+An extensive method to verify that CUDA is working is to run the verify\cuda<version>.sh script, located in the CUDA SDK directory.
+The value of <version> is 12.2, for example.

 This script first copies the CUDA SDK source to a local directory under /tmp or /local.
-It then builds CUDA test binaries.
+It then builds CUDA test binaries and runs them.
+It is possible to select which of the CUDA test binaries are run.
 These binaries clutter up the disk and are not intended for use as regular tools, so the administrator is urged to remove them after they are built and run.

-A help text showing available script options is displayed when "verify_cudaX.sh -h" is run.
+A help text showing available script options is displayed when "verify\cudaX.sh -h" is run.